The types of building drawings required for the execution of projects are prepared by the Architect. Structural consultant and other consultants.

-- In case of round balconies or arches mention the radius of the arch
+- In the case of round balconies or arches mention the radius of the arch

-- Show the details of the flower bed with dimension.
+- Show the details of the flower bed with dimensions.

-- Mark all sunk portions in working drawing as a shaded area.
+- Mark all sunk portions in the working drawing as a shaded area.

 - ventilators and any other openings.